MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Select the **FinalizeOrderAsync** method in **OrderProcessor.cs** and use this prompt:

     ```text
     Refactor the FinalizeOrderAsync method to improve async performance.
 Focus on parallel processing where possible and optimizing await patterns.
+Retain any existing artificial/simulated delays for "before and after" performance comparisons.
     ```

     Apply the suggested changes to achieve: